SeaQL/seaql.github.io/Blog/blog/2025-06-01-whats-new-in-sea-orm-1.1.md

     <img src="https://www.sea-ql.org/static/sponsors/QDX.svg" width="128" />
 </a>

 [QDX](https://qdx.co/) pioneers quantum dynamics–powered drug discovery, leveraging AI and supercomputing to accelerate molecular modeling.
-We're grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit driving their data engineering workflows.
+We're grateful to QDX for sponsoring the development of SeaORM, the toolkit that powers their data engineering workflows.

 #### GitHub Sponsors